-MCUs are typically classified in terms of multiplicity, i.e., how many bit flips are present in the MCU.
-However, for high-energy protons, a representation that makes use of other characteristics was found to provide a better description of the types of MCUs that one can get from these particles.
-This is because the MCUs are here represented with a 2D classification that takes into account the probability of occurrence with respect to the extension of the MCU in the vertical and horizontal directions.
-The resulting heat maps allow determining the most likely shapes of MCUs in the SRAM under a certain beam.
-Fig. 14 depict six of such heat maps.
+high-energy protons, a representation that makes use of other characteristics was found to provide a better description of the types of MCUs that one can get from these particles.
+This is because the MCUs are here represented with a 2-D classification that takes into account the probability of occurrence with respect to the extension of the MCU in the vertical and horizontal directions.
+The resulting heat maps allow for determining the most likely shapes of MCUs in the SRAM under a certain beam.

+Fig. 14 depicts six of such heat maps.
 The three on the top were obtained in more standard irradiation facilities in Europe, whereas the three on the bottom were obtained from the data collected at Quirónsalud.
-Except for case (a) and (b) the energies for the protons at the top and at the bottom are not an exact match, but are assumed to be close enough that no significant variations are expected due to the very low variability of nuclear elastic and inelastic scattering secondary ion compositions among these energies.
+Except for case (a) and (b), the energies for the protons at the top and the bottom are not an exact match but are assumed to be close enough that no significant variations are expected due to the very low variability of nuclear elastic and inelastic scattering secondary ion compositions among these energies.

-Concerning the high energy heat maps, the100-226 MeV cases portray similar distributions with maximum likelihood for the 2x1 MCU and progressively decreasing likelihood as the dimension in x and y increases.
+Concerning the high-energy heat maps, the 100-226-MeV cases portray similar distributions with a maximum likelihood for the 2×1 MCU and progressively decreasing likelihood as the dimension in x and y increases.
 There are some small differences in the maximum extension that some very rare events may have, but overall the agreement is very good.
 This seems to confirm again that no pulsed beam effects were observed.

 Concerning the low-energy protons that are collected at 2.5 MeV, note that the proton direct ionization effects seem to be characterized by a square of roughly equal likelihood that extends up to 4 bits in both vertical and horizontal directions.
 However, for the case in which the 2.5 MeV beam was obtained as mono-energetic, there are basically no outliers outside this square of equal likelihood.
-On the other hand, for the case in which the 2.5 MeV beam was obtained by degradation from 70 MeV, there is a crown of events of lower likelihood showing that there are MCUs with far larger extensions in both vertical and horizontal directions.
+On the other hand, for the case in which the 2.5-MeV beam was obtained by degradation from 70 MeV, there is a crown of events of lower likelihood showing that there are MCUs with far larger extensions in both vertical and horizontal directions.
 This may be an effect of the wider spectrum of protons, but may also indicate pulsed beam effects from direct proton ionization, which so far were never observed in other facilities.
-The reason why the second option is considered more likely is because the elastic and inelastic scattering events that are coming from protons of higher energy typically have higher extension in the vertical than the horizontal direction, as also shown in the plots for the high-energy protons.
+The reason why the second option is considered more likely is that the elastic and inelastic scattering events that are coming from protons of higher energy typically have higher extension in the vertical than the horizontal direction, as also shown in the plots for the high-energy protons.
 On the other hand, for this run, the symmetry in the distribution among the two directions is maintained, which is something that was not observed before for any other particle type in continuous beams.